-- 1. Sub-acute level of care-short-term, goal-oriented treatment plan requiring nursing care or rehabilitation at a high intensity level; low er intensity than acute care - 2.
-Skilled nursing level of care-short-term, goal-oriented treatment plan whereas the member cannot be treated in a community-based setting; low er intensity than sub-acute - 3.
-Custodial level of care-absent of a defined treatment goal, yet the member's functional or cognitive status requires the support of a facility setting - 4.
-Medical leave of absence (MLOA) days-a bed is guaranteed for the member if he or she returns to the facility during the 1st day through the 20th day after transferring out of the facility.
-If the member returns after this period, his or her admission shall be accommodated upon the availability of a bed, unless otherwise arranged - 5.
-Non-medical leave of absence (NMLOA)-a bed is guaranteed for the member if he or she returns to the facility during the 1st day through the 10th day after transferring out of the facility.
-If the member returns after this period, his/her admission shall be accommodated upon the availability of a bed, unless otherwise arranged
+- Sub-acute level of care-short-term, goal-oriented treatment plan requiring nursing care or rehabilitation at a high intensity level; lower intensity than acute care.
+Sub-acute/skilled days shall be limited to 100 days per benefit period. - Skilled nursing level of care-short-term, goal-oriented treatment plan whereas the member cannot be treated in a community-based setting; lower intensity than sub-acute.
+Sub-acute/skilled days shall be limited to 100 days per benefit period. - Custodial level of care-absent of a defined treatment goal, yet the member's functional (ADL) or cognitive status requires the support of a facility setting. - Medical leave of absence (MLOA) days-a bed is guaranteed for the member if he or she returns to the facility during the 1st day through the 20th day after transferring out of the facility.
+If the member returns after this period, his or her admission shall be accommodated upon the availability of a bed, unless otherwise arranged. - Non-medical leave of absence (NMLOA)-a bed is guaranteed for the member if he or she returns to the facility during the 1st day through the 10th day after transferring out of the facility.
+If the member returns after this period, his/her admission shall be accommodated upon the availability of a bed, unless otherwise arranged. - Inpatient rehabilitation-intensive rehabilitation program for members.
+Members who are admitted must be able to tolerate an intensive level of rehabilitation services and benefit from a team approach. - Long-term acute care facility services-treatment of patients with serious medical conditions that require care on an ongoing basis but no longer require intensive care or extensive diagnostic procedures.

-Level of Care Determinations
+Level-of-Care Determinations

-All level of care determinations prior to, and during a member's admission to an extended care facility are made at the discretion of Commonw ealth Care Alliance clinical staff and/or those designated and authorized by Commonw ealth Care Alliance to direct member care.
-The following conditions and criteria for levels of care determination are as follows:
+All level-of-care determinations prior to, and during a member's admission to an extended care facility are made at the discretion of Commonwealth Care Alliance clinical staff and/or those designated and authorized by Commonwealth Care Alliance to direct member care.